 Growing in Popularity

 BYOD had its genesis probably about 10 years ago with the advent of the iPhone.
 Up until that time people had the choice of a flip phone or a Blackberry.
 Many companies were outfitting their employees with Blackberries paying for the devices and the service.
 With the iPhone (introduced in 2007) and even the Android (introduced in 2008) there were more choices and as a result many employees wanted that choice, wanted to be able to use their own “smart phone” vs a company issued device.
-Add in there the Great Recession starting in late 2007 and companies were more than happy to let users bring their own phones and cut that line-item expense of providing one for them.
+Add in there the Great Recession starting in late 2007 and companies were more than happy to introduce their own BYOD policy and let users bring their own phones, which meant cutting that line-item expense of providing one for them.

 People come and go with their own phones and are more productive because they can receive business email and text while out of the office and there isn’t the extra cost for the device.
 Some companies have even extended the BYOD universe to include tablets and personal laptops.
 No harm, no foul, huh?
 As Lee Corso would say “not so fast, my friend.”

 The issue with a BYOD policy is that you have devices that are largely out of the control of the organization containing your vital information.
 Emails with and without important attachments, text messages and custom applications – all of this sits on phones owned by your employees.
 If and when they leave, what policies or agreements to you have with the now former employee that allows your company to take control of the device for the purpose of retrieving your data or at least making sure it is misappropriated?